ExchangeUnion/docs/Market Maker Guide.md

 getinfo -j #Send WETH/DAI to your raiden address
 ```

 The next step will have an automated option in future, but currently is not trivial: choose xud nodes to open channels with.
 Ideally, these are nodes you expect to trade with regularly.
-If you are unsure, you can open channels with our xud node hosted at xud1.exchangeunion.com, which is maintaining a good channel connectivity with other xud nodes in the OpenDEX Network. using the unified `openchannel` command:
+If you are unsure, you can open channels with our xud node hosted at xud1.exchangeunion.com, which is maintaining a good channel connectivity with other xud nodes in the OpenDEX Network.

 ```
 openchannel 02529a91d073dda641565ef7affccf035905f3d8c88191bdea83a35f37ccce5d64 btc 0.1
 ```
-We are maintaining a good channel connectivity with other OpenDEX nodes for xud1.

-Check on existing orders in the network with `orderbook`.
-Issue an order, e.g. `sell 0.1 btc/dai 9998` to sell 0.1 btc for 7171 DAI.
-Settlement of your order shouldn't take longer than a couple of seconds.
-Use `getbalance` to observe your balance before and after the swap and see it changing.
+Check existing orders in the network with the command `orderbook`.

 ```
 mainnet > orderbook